 I mean, here I was, the youngest thing in the team, fresh out of school.
-No experience, no power, no expert knowledge of the client’s problem, and here comes this über-busy fellow who takes the time to get to know me and ask my opinion.
+No experience, no influence, no expert knowledge of the client’s problem, and here comes this über-busy fellow who takes the time to get to know me and ask my opinion.
 All of a sudden I transitioned from feeling like a small, forgotten part of a horde of anonymous consultants to a critical component of a team.
 Talking about bringing up my self esteem!

 Obviously I had no answer for him right there and then.
 Nobody had ever asked me that question.
 So I asked him for a couple of days to answer.
 But this little question has been in my mind ever since.

 As a team leader, the name of the game should be to engage your team so as to use each person to leverage their skill set best: each should be doing the things that they can do better than anyone else.
 Anybody in charge of managing teams knows it’s not an easy task, but this little question helps you gain tremendous perspective by enabling you to see your operation from a radically different point of view.